wgslr/getting-started/README.md

 https://<oneprovider machine or container ip>:9443 # for oneprovider
 ```

-In each scenario the credentials needed to login into Onepanel are:
+In each scenario, the credentials needed to login into Onepanel are the same:

 ```
 user: admin